Awakened0/SameBoy-libretro-Builds/README.md

 # SameBoy-libretro-Builds

-Windows builds of SameBoy-libretro from upstream using prebuilt BootROMs.
+Windows SameBoy-libretro builds from upstream using prebuilt BootROMs.